 Basic call center training should prepare employees for the new customer service normal: where agents deliver more personalized interactions.
 Avoid training agents to solve common problems with common solutions or call center training conversation scripts.
 Instead—empower agents to relationally connect with unique customers with unpredictable issues.
 This means training on ideas including emotional intelligence, active listening, and problem-solving to prepare agents for deeper, more nuanced interactions.

 Agents are the frontline of your company, so your call center training guide should also include lessons on appropriate etiquette and friendly presentation of the organization.
 Help Scout reports that 78% of customers describe a happy customer experience as one with an agent who is both competent and friendly.
 Consider providing examples of interactions that received exceptional customer service during training.
 This helps new agents understand how to maintain a positive demeanor and guarantee a great interaction.

-These call center training ideas are a great base for an organization build on.
+These call center training ideas and customer service best practices are a great base for an organization build on.
 By improving your company’s call center training methods over time to remain customer-focused, your organization will see happy customers abound.

 Give your Customers what they want with Lessonly’s Contact Center Training